GHOST-Science-Club/tree-classification-irim/README.md

 ### How to run the project 💡

 !
-We use Python 3.11.11.
+Python 3.10+ is required to run code from this repo.
 If you run into any issues, please check your Python version.

 Clone the repo and cd into: